 SSH works by establishing an encrypted tunnel between a client and a remote server.
 Within this tunnel, users can log in, execute commands, and manage files with complete confidentiality and integrity.

-The most common use case for SSH is secure remote login—providing command-line access to a server much like sitting at its terminal.
-System administrators, developers, and IT teams rely on SSH for tasks such as:
+The most common use case for SSH is secure remote login, providing command-line access to a server as if you were sitting at its terminal.
+System administrators, developers, and IT teams rely on SSH for tasks like:

-When comparing SSH vs SFTP, it's important to understand that SSH is the underlying protocol that enables SFTP to function.
-While SSH handles remote system access and terminal sessions, SFTP uses SSH to provide a secure file transfer mechanism.
+When comparing SSH vs SFTP, it's important to understand that SSH is the encryption protocol that enables SFTP to function.
+SFTP runs inside SSH, which negotiates key exchange, ciphers, and integrity protection, then encrypts the full session: authentication, commands, directory listings, and file data.

 What is SFTP?
 How does SFTP use SSH?

-SFTP stands for SSH File Transfer Protocol, often mistakenly referred to as Secure File Transfer Protocol.
-The name highlights its foundation on the SSH protocol, which SFTP depends on for authentication, encryption, and secure session management.
+SFTP stands for SSH File Transfer Protocol, often mistakenly called Secure File Transfer Protocol.
+The name points to its foundation on the SSH protocol, which SFTP depends on for authentication, encryption, and secure session management.

 Key features of SFTP include:

-Unlike FTP or FTPS, SFTP is not just a file transfer protocol with added security—it’s a purpose-built solution that ensures every part of the session remains protected.
+Unlike FTP or FTPS, SFTP isn't just a file transfer protocol with added security, it’s a purpose-built solution that ensures every part of the session remains protected.
 Want to know about SFTP and compliance?

 While SFTP and SSH are closely related, they serve distinct purposes and operate in different ways.
 Here are the main differences: